-- 1) Heat the oil in a large saucepan and fry the onion and garlic until brown. - 2) Add the mushrooms and fry for a further 5 minutes. - 3) Add the lentils, can of chopped tomatoes and top up with about 150ml of water.
-If you are using any additional vegetables, you can also add them in at this point. - 4) Stir occasionally as the water evaporates and add the herbs and salt and pepper to taste. - 5) Keep cooking and stirring, adding more water if the vegetables start to stick, until the lentils are fully cooked.
+1) Heat the oil in a large saucepan and fry the onion and garlic until brown.

+2) Add the mushrooms and fry for a further 5 minutes.

+3) Add the lentils, can of chopped tomatoes and top up with about 150ml of water.
+If you are using any additional vegetables, you can also add them in at this point.

+4) Stir occasionally as the water evaporates and add the herbs and salt and pepper to taste.

+5) Keep cooking and stirring, adding more water if the vegetables start to stick, until the lentils are fully cooked.

-Top with vegan cheese and serve with pasta of choice, vegan garlic bread or a green salad.
+6) Serve with pasta of choice, vegan garlic bread, or a green salad.
+You can also top with your favourite vegan cheese.